phillips109/tax-bash/CONTRIBUTING.md

 1. You will fork Tax-bash to your account.
 2. You will clone tax-bash to your computer.
 3. You will creae a branch for the form you intend to work on.
 4. You will follow the steps folder by folder.
+(See README.md for a description.
    1Pdf2jpg
    2Sequence
    3Layout